centrality-checker/chrome-extension/README.md

 The `watch` command requires installing [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) to reload the unpacked extension automatically after source code modifications.

-The build result always will be in `./dist`.
+The build artifacts will be in `./dist`.